ValDimitrov/Pig-Dice-Game/README.md

 # Pig-Dice-Game
-Pig Dice Game Project for "The Complete Javascript Course" by Jonas Schmedtmann- a simple dice game.
+Pig Dice Game Project for "The Complete Javascript Course" by Jonas Schmedtmann - a simple dice game.

 Author: Valentin Dimitrov